Questions About Insurance Access & Unions? Contact Labor United

 Labor Unions Offer Insurance at Lower Rates

-Insurance – particularly health insurance – is a big concern to Americans.
-Those Americans who belong to a labor union have an advantage over nonunion workers when it comes to insurance.
+One of the biggest labor union benefits is insurance – particularly health insurance.
+Americans who belong to a labor union have an advantage over nonunion workers when it comes to insurance.
 Not only do unions provide insurance for workers, but they often provide it at lower costs than for nonunion workers.

 Here are just a few examples of insurance benefits that may be available to union workers: